Codecademy/docs/content/cpp/concepts/functors/functors.md

 ---

-A **functor** is an object or struct that can be called like a function by overloading the function-call operator ().
-Public access must be granted to the overloading of () operator in order to be used as intended.
+A **functor** is an object or struct that can be called like a function by overloading the function-call operator `()`.
+Public access must be granted to the overloading of the `()` operator in order to be used as intended.
 Functors can simplify tasks and improve efficiency in many cases.

 ## Syntax